ryanpfalz/GPT-RAG/docs/GH-SETUP.md

 ## 4. Modify the workflow files as needed for deployment

+### Deploy network-isolated environment

+In the `azure-dev.yml` file, pass `true` to the `AZURE_NETWORK_ISOLATION` parameter for each deployment stage if you want to deploy the infrastructure to a network-isolated environment.
+If the value is `false`, the infrastructure will be deployed to a non-network-isolated environment.

+### Updating environment names

 > [!IMPORTANT]
+>
 > - The environment names in the below described `azure-dev.yml` **need to be edited to match the environment names you created**.
 In the file, these values are passed into the template as the `AZURE_ENV_NAME`, with a comment stating `edit to match the name of your environment`. _If you don't edit these values, the workflow will not work properly_.
 > - The `workflow_dispatch` in the `azure-dev.yml` file is set to trigger on push to a branch `none`.
 You may modify this to trigger on a specific branch or event.